 Kilby Park Campground

 Kilby Park is situated on the confluence of scenic Harrison and Fraser rivers in Harrison Mills, B.C.
-The Park features a beautiful 35-site campground, a day use area, sandy beaches, nature trails and a boat launch.
+The Park features a beautiful 38-site campground, a day use area, sandy beaches, nature trails and a boat launch and is a family-oriented campground.
 The Park is at the west end of Kilby Road, within walking distance of the Kilby Historic Site.

 Kilby campground is a beautiful riverfront park with wonderful pioneer history associated with it.
 Within walking distance you'll discover a 5 acre historic site, Kilby museum, farm, cafe and gift shop.
 It's well worth a look through the 1920s general store, post office, and boarding house to get a feel for life in Harrison Mills back in the day.
 Exhibits reflect the turn of the century when steam wheelers and ferries linked Harrison Mills with larger towns such as Chilliwack, Mission and New Westminster.

 Two key rules you may want to consider before booking are:

 - 1. Quiet Hours: Quiet hours are from 10 pm to 8:30am.
 Please be considerate of your neighbours.
 Excessive noise, as well abusive or offensive language is not allowed at any time.